rdk70/Versa-Networks/Versa-Firewall-Config-Translator/README.md

 This script attempts to convert a Palo Alto Firewall configuration as completely and acurately as possible.
 It is NOT going to convert perfectly, please verify everything.

+### TESTED ON

+From: Palo Alto CFG version 11, 10, 9
+TO: Versa Director 22.1.4

 ---

 ## Table of Contents